 The new big daddy in town, the Benefactor Krieger overtook the Pegassi Tezeract as the game’s most expensive car in the Diamond & Casino Resort update.
 Based on the Mercedes-AMG One concept car, the Krieger is just about as great an all-round car as you’d expect for something that costs almost $3 million.
 Stylish and fast, the Krieger is well worth adding to your collection, if you can afford it.

-The most expensive car you can currently buy in GTA Online, the Pegassi Tezeract looks like a fighter jet and handles like one too.
-Its blistering speed and ability to stick to the road like glue is only, slightly, let down by its acceleration and braking, but it doesn’t matter when it looks this good and can tear your face off as soon as you touch the throttle.
-Available from Legendary Motorsport at the low, low price of $2,825,000 the Pegassi Tezeract is the perfect middle finger to the poor people of Los Santos.
+The now-second-most-expensive car in GTA Online, the Pegassi Tezeract looks like a fighter jet and handles like one too.
+Its blistering speed and ability to stick to the road like glue is only slightly let down by its acceleration and braking.
+But it doesn’t matter when it looks this good and can tear your face off as soon as you touch the throttle.
+Available from Legendary Motorsport at the low, low price of $2.825 million, the Pegassi Tezeract is the perfect middle finger to the plebs of Los Santos.

 Grotti X80 Proto

-Easily the best looking car in this guide, the Ocelot XA-21 has the overall stats and the price tag to go along with the sleek lines and styling that makes it almost drool-worthy.
-Topping out at 159 mph and costing $2,375,000 the Ocelot XA-21 was part of the Gunrunning update and it’s the perfect vehicle if smuggling weapons is your thing.
-It’s guaranteed to outrun nearly every other in-game vehicle and even though a few might be able to keep up with you, it’s doubtful they can corner as quickly as you can.
+Easily the best-looking car in this guide, the Ocelot XA-21 has the overall stats and the price tag to go along with the sleek lines and styling that makes it almost drool-worthy.
+Topping out at 159 mph and costing $2,375,000, the Ocelot XA-21 was part of the Gunrunning update, and it’s the perfect vehicle if smuggling weapons is your thing.
+It’s guaranteed to outrun nearly every other in-game vehicle, and even though a few might be able to keep up with you, it’s doubtful they can corner as quickly as you can.